fbradasc/GPSLoggerAltimeter/readme.md

 <b>A</b> - The App may have been closed by the System during the Background Recording.
 To avoid it, as first Step, go on the Android Settings and turn off all Battery Monitoring and Optimizations for GPS Logger.
 On Android 9+ check also that the Application is NOT Background Restricted and verify that the Background Activity is allowed.
 Unfortunately any Device Brand implemented in a different Way the Settings to keep safe the Background Apps, so a small Research must be done.
 For example, for some brands you have to whitelist the background apps, whilst for some others you have to set the "high performances" power saving mode.
 Moreover some Anti-Viruses are very aggressive with long running Apps, and must be correctly set.

 <b>Q</b> - <b>Why is GPS FIX Time different from the Time of my Android Device?</b><br>
 <b>A</b> - Your Android Time could differ from GPS Time depending on Time Zone and on Daylight Saving.
-Starting from GPSLogger v2.2.10, You can go on App's Settings, section Interface, and verify that the GPS Time is Shown in Local Timezone instead of global GPS Time (UTC based).
+Starting from WalkingLogger v2.2.10, You can go on App's Settings, section Interface, and verify that the GPS Time is Shown in Local Timezone instead of global GPS Time (UTC based).
 If not, switch on the Setting.
 Speaking of dates, it is important to point out that the app exports all the Timestamps in UTC, as required by KML and GPX standards.
 The local Time is used only for Track Names, for User Convenience.
 As a Note, the Time of the GPS should be slightly different from Android Time (some Seconds of Difference are common).